Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 Extra Credit Autograder
 -----------------

-Very late on the night of 3/1/2016, a 1-point extra credit autograder was that tests that your printed cursor position is correct under the following circumstances:
+A basic autograder is available that tests that your printed cursor position is correct under the following circumstances:
  - At program startup (AGInitialCursorTest).
  - After typing text that fits on one line (AGSimpleTextTest).
  - After typing text and backspacing (AGBackspaceTest).
  - After typing text and using left and right arrow keys (AGArrowKeyTest).
  - After typing text that involves newlines (AGNewlineTest).

 To get the autograder, pull from skeleton using `git pull skeleton master`.
-To run one of the five autograders, use a command like:
+To run one of the five autograder tests, just run the class file, e.g.:

     $ java editorTester.AGInitialCursorTest

-Information about how to submit your code will be coming soon.
+Completing these tests by 3/2/16 will yield 0.2 bonus points per test.
+Information about how to get these points will be coming soon.

 <!--This will generate a file called AGResults.java.
 Submit this file to Gradescope for points.
 You can run individual tests as follows: